Madagascar: committing to develop a stable supply of vanila

 Madagascar is the world’s largest producer of vanilla, but the crop is under pressure.
 A complicated supply chain and the remote nature of vanilla-producing villages all add to the difficulties of sourcing this highly prized ingredient.

-“Our approach therefore was to take a substantial role in the management of the entire vanilla bean cycle, from collection to curing, preparation and export.
+“Our approach was to take a substantial role in the management of the entire vanilla bean cycle, from collection to curing, preparation and export.
 Through a joint venture with our long-standing partner and local experts, Henri Fraise Fils et Cie, we source vanilla beans directly from thousands of smallholder producers.”

 Sourcing vanilla in the right way also means that we have a responsibility to contribute to the future of those communities who are engaged in our vanilla supply chain.
 This is an essential part of the solution to securing vanilla for the long term.
-Through the Givaudan Foundation we partner with a local NGO to run a rural development programme to address the wider needs of food security, health and hygiene, education and the alternative sources of income.
+Through the Givaudan Foundation we partner with a local NGO to run a rural development programme to address the wider needs of food security, health and hygiene, education and alternative sources of income.
 The programme provides training in rice intensification for an average of 700 farmers every year; meanwhile an intensive effort to build schools in the villages has created the opportunity of a school place for more than 5,000 children.
 Better sanitation facilities have been installed, and new wells provide a reliable source of drinking water.